David-44/darkbox/README.md

 Extra animations are in the file animations.css
 They can be seen on the [demo](http://morisset-web.co.uk/darkbox-demo.html) page.
-By default, they all have a duration of 1 second for the out, and one second for the in.
+By default, they all have a duration of 1 second for the transition start, and one second for the transistion to end.
 In order to modify it, you will need to change the duration of the animation **both in the CSS declarations and in the javascript options**.

-#### javascript options
+#### Javascript options

 Options available and default values :